What was life like on the Australian Home Front during WWI?

 The rise of conscription

-Hughes was confident that the Australian people would vote in favour of conscription, but he was wrong.
+Hughes was certain that the Australian public would support conscription; however, he was mistaken.

-The first referendum failed, and Hughes was expelled from the Labor Party due to his pro-conscription stance.
+The first referendum in October 1916 failed, and Hughes was expelled from the Labor Party due to his pro-conscription stance.

 He subsequently formed a new government under the Nationalist Party.

-Both sides created propaganda posters to encourage Australians to vote for their side of the debate.
+Both groups created propaganda posters to encourage Australians to vote for their side of the debate.

-The second referendum on conscription also failed, but this time by a larger margin.
-This showed that there was still significant opposition to conscription in Australia, even though the country was at war.
+A second referendum on conscription was held in December 1917 also failed, but this time by a larger margin.

 As a result of these referendums, Australia never introduced compulsory military service during World War One.